Airport Badging Requirements

 The FNT AOA ID Card is issued with an expiration date on your birthday no more than two years from the initial date of issuance.
 A cardholder must renew the ID badge within 60 days prior to the expiration date.
 The expiration date is printed on the front of each badge.
 The badge is not valid and will not provide access beyond midnight of the day prior to the expiration date.
 Applicants reporting after their expiration date are required to restart the badging process as a new applicant, applicable fees will apply (see section 10 Badging Office Fee Schedule).

 The Transportation Security Administration requires the Airport to regularly audit ID Badge records to ensure accuracy and accountability.
-Audits (either "paper" or "physical") will be conducted annually with all companies who participate in the Airport Badge System.
-Also, TSA mandates that every six (6) months, no less than 10 percent of identification media via random selection will be audited.
-Paper audits will include a listing of all ID Badges issued to a particular company.
+Audits (either "paper" or "physical") will be conducted annually with all FNT ID Badge holders.
 Companies will be required to review the list, ensuring that all individuals are still employed by them, still require Airport access, and are in possession of their FNT ID Badge.
+When requested by the Badging Office the Authorized Signatory (including the AOA lease holder) must provide a list of all Badges associated with their organization or lease.
 Failure to complete audits as requested will result in the suspension of the Airport ID Badge.
+Any FNT ID Badge not listed on an audit will be terminated and collected by the Badging Office.
+Individuals that still have a need for an FNT ID Badge will be required to complete the Initial Badging Process.

 What Travelers are Saying!